danigb/smplr/README.md

 })
 ```

-The aim of this project is to reduce to the minimum the setup and code to play sampled sounds in web audio.
+The goals of this project are two:

+- Reduce to the minimum the setup required to load and play samples (by storing them in github and serve directly via rawgit) using web audio
+- Create a powerful enough sampler instrument

-It work out of the box with Benjamin Gleitzman's [package of pre-rendered](https://github.com/gleitz/midi-js-soundfonts) sound fonts, `smplr` get care of load the samples from the git repository (no server setup required), and play them when ready:
+It work out of the box with Benjamin Gleitzman's [package of pre-rendered](https://github.com/gleitz/midi-js-soundfonts) sound fonts. `smplr` get care of load the samples from the git repository (no server setup required), and play them when ready:

 ```js
 sampler.load('@soundfont/marimba').then(function (marimba) {